Understanding Loss of Weight in the Elderly

 As I wrap up this article, I want to quickly share a word on weight loss and our culture.

-One of the biggest problems I see with unintended weight loss is that people don’t often see it as a problem.
+One of the biggest problems I see with unintentional weight loss is that people don’t often see it as a problem.
 Frequently it is disregarded by the elderly, their family, or caregivers.
 How can a little weight loss be a bad thing?
 Why would this need to be reported to their healthcare team?

 What to do if They Want/Need to Lose Weight